 - Is writing the only thing you do?
 Alas, I am an indie writer, which means I'm not with the Big 3 Publishing Houses (not yet, at least).
 So I have a day job.
 I don't mind, it's gotten harder and harder to be a full-time writer, and even then, full-time writers don't make much money.
 But at the same time, writers with the bigger publishing houses oftentimes have more restrictions and bigger deadlines, so I get to write/publish whatever I want.
 I don't do this for the paycheck, I do it because otherwise I'd go nuts without this outlet.
 I also love performing, but I hung up my character shoes last year.
 I'm retiring from acting so that I can finally get a grown-up career, not a call center job that robs me of my will to live (like I'm doing right now).
 I did some professional on-camera acting in summer of 2017, and while it was fun, it was tough to get more than just a job as an extra.
 I'm too old to really make a living in acting, although I do get the itch still from time-to-time.

 - What TV/Movies were you in?
 I've appeared as an extra on Still the King, Nashville, Our Very Own, and a Lonestar music video.
 I appeared in a student film called Dream Come True, which I have a copy of, but I don't have one up on the internet for public viewing, so I can't link you to that right now.
 I have also been in a Kid Rock music video called Podunk.
 That's me in the pink plaid top handing beer to the rednecks in the truckbed swimming pools (yes, I am super pale).
 My brother down in Louisiana was super-excited that I was in the video and showed it to all his friends!
 No, I did not get to meet Kid Rock this time, he filmed his part of the video on a separate shoot from mine.
 But I can technically brag about having "worked with" Jonathan Jackson, Hayden Panettiere, John Corbett (dreamy sigh), Billy Ray Cyrus, Jason Ritter, Hilarie Burton, and Autumn Reeser (although if you asked them, they wouldn't know me from Adam).
 I wrote a blog post about appearing on Nashville and Still the King here (even though they don't want us blogging about our experiences as extras, but I tried to be positive about it and not give away too many security details).
 No, I do not have an IMDB page, either.
-Some jobs I was paid for, others I was only paid in Craft Food service cookies, juice, and "experience" dollars, but the electric company doesn't accept that for currency (a blunt truth about being an artist).
-I did a lot of community theatre as a volunteer, but the gossip and cruelty of people trying to control a community can get really toxic and I felt like I couldn't sacrifice enough for them to approve of me, so I don't do it any longer.
-But, there are some nicer smaller theaters near me if you want suggestions.
+Some jobs I was paid for, others I was only paid in Craft Food service cookies, juice, and "experience" dollars, but the electric company doesn't accept that for currency (a blunt truth).
+I did a lot of community theatre as a volunteer, but I don't do it any longer.

 - What do you want to do with your writing career?
 Like I stated above, I want to write a book series or two, maybe one day write something good enough to be a film or TV show.
 I always wanted to get into writing for TV or movies, but that's a long shot.